 Solar power has become very popular in our town.
 However, on bright sunny days, when solar panels are generating lots of energy, it can create challenges in balancing supply and demand in our grid.

-Alice Springs Future Grid is exploring ways to store and distribute the power of the sun, including through our VPP trial.
+Alice Springs Future Grid explored ways to store and distribute the power of the sun, including through our VPP trial.

 The Solar Connect trial

-Solar Connect is a town-wide VPP solar and battery trial linking households via a Virtual Power Plant.
-Households in the VPP will share solar and battery power in ways that benefit the Alice Springs grid and form the next generation of more sustainable energy solutions.
+Solar Connect was a town wide VPP solar and battery trial linking households via a Virtual Power Plant.
+Households in the VPP shared solar and battery power in ways that benefited the Alice Springs grid and informed how the next generation of more sustainable energy solutions will be created.

 Households in Alice Springs with either rooftop solar, or solar with a battery system signed up to the trial in 2022.